ivannashchokalo/pet-shop-admin/README.md

                         │
         ┌───────────────┼───────────────┐
         │               │               │
-🌐 Client App      🛠 REST API      👑 Admin Panel
+🌐 Client App     🛠 Backend API      👑 Admin Panel
      Next.js         Node.js            React
       React          Express       React Router
 ```

 The application provides administrators with a secure interface for managing animals, processing reservation requests, and monitoring platform activity.
-It consumes the REST API, while all business logic, authentication, and data persistence are handled by the backend.
+It communicates with the backend through a REST API, while all business logic, authentication, and data persistence are handled by the backend.

 ---